How to Get Rid of Geese

 how to catch a goose

 Geese, like most birds, will become more docile when blinded.
-You can make a simple homemade net by making a loop out of wire and attaching it to a broom handle.
+You can make a simple homemade net by making a loop out of thick wire and attaching it to a broom handle.
 Add a pillowcase to the hoop, and you have an instant net to snag your invader from a safe distance.

 If you feel a little more brave (or MacGuyver isn’t your patron saint), you can still catch a goose using the single most important item known to Man – a towel.
 Providing you’re a hoopy frood, you can simply take your towel and gently approach the goose.